Computational mechanics of soft filaments: Including interactions and activity: solid and liquid friction, contact and muscular effects

-In the previous section we considered isotropic friction by assuming that the coefficients $\mu_s$ and $\mu_k$ are constant and independent from the direction of the total acting forces (static case) or relative velocities (kinetic case).
+{So far we have considered} isotropic friction by assuming that the coefficients $\mu_s$ and $\mu_k$ are constant and independent from the direction of the total acting forces (static case) or relative velocities (kinetic case).
 Nevertheless, frictional forces may be highly anisotropic.
 For example, the anisotropy caused by the presence of scales on the body of a snake crucially affects gaits and performance \cite{Guo:2008,Hu:2009}.

 The Amonton-Coulomb model can be readily extended to account for anisotropic effects by simply assuming the friction coefficients $\mu_s$ and $\mu_k$ to be functions of a given reference direction.
 The nature of these functions depends on the specific physical problems under investigation.
 An example of this approach is illustrated in Section \ref{sec:limblessLocomotion} in the context of limbless locomotion. {Isotropic and anisotropic friction validation benchmarks are presented in the Appendix.}

-\subsection{Hydrodynamics}
+\subsubsection{Hydrodynamics}

 We also extend our computational framework to address flow-structure interaction problems.
-In particular we consider the case in which viscous forces dominate over inertial effects, i.e. we consider systems in which the Reynolds number $Re=\rho_f U L/\mu\ll1$ where $\rho_f$ and $\mu$ are the density and dynamic viscosity of the fluid, and $U$ is the characteristic velocity of the rod.
-In these conditions, the drag forces exerted by the fluid on our filaments can be analytically determined within the context of slender-body theory \cite{Cox:1970,Lauga:2009}.
-At leading order resistive forces line densities scale linearly with the local rod velocities $\mathbf{v}$ according to
+In particular we consider the case in which viscous forces dominate over inertial effects, i.e. we consider systems in which the Reynolds number $Re=\rho_f U L/\mu\ll1$ where $\rho_f$ and $\mu$ are the density and dynamic viscosity of the fluid, and $U$ is the characteristic velocity of the rod. {Under} these conditions, the drag forces exerted by the fluid on our filaments can be determined analytically within the context of slender-body theory \cite{Cox:1970,Lauga:2009}.
+At leading order resistive {force} line densities scale linearly with the local rod velocities $\mathbf{v}$ according to

 We note that the matrix $(\mathbf{I}-\frac{1}{2}\mathbf{t}^T\mathbf{t})$ introduces an anisotropic effect for which